CivAIgentics/Jett/PROJECT_OVERVIEW.md

 ## Contact Information

-**Project Lead**: City of Midland IT Department **Technical Support**: itsupport@midlandtexas.gov **Documentation**: See README.md, QUICKSTART.md, DEPLOYMENT.md
+**Project Lead**: City of Odessa IT Department **Technical Support**: itsupport@Odessatexas.gov **Documentation**: See README.md, QUICKSTART.md, DEPLOYMENT.md

 ## Conclusion

-Jacky 2.0 represents a significant step forward in citizen engagement technology for the City of Midland.
+Jett represents a significant step forward in citizen engagement technology for the City of Odessa.
 The application is production-ready, fully documented, and designed for easy deployment and maintenance.
-With minimal ongoing costs and maximum impact on citizen satisfaction, this project positions Midland as a leader in smart city innovation.
+With minimal ongoing costs and maximum impact on citizen satisfaction, this project positions Odessa as a leader in smart city innovation.

 ---